 The Colossus of Rhodes was a 30 metres tall statue which was made up of white marble, iron and brass.
 It was located in the harbour of Mandraki in the Greek Island of Rhodes.

 It was constructed by Chares of Lindos in 280 BC to honour the Greek god Helios.
-A statue as tall as a 10 stories building couldn’t stand on its feet for a long time.
+A statue as tall as 10 stories building couldn’t stand on its feet for a long time.
 After an earthquake wiping away the city of Rhodes in 226 BC, the Colossus fell down.
 The Rhodians were afraid of Helios and didn’t attempt to repair and erect it again.
 I know it is unbelievable, but the statue remained laying on the ground for over 800 years.

 Arabs captured Rhodes in 653 AD and sold the statue to a Jewish merchant, Edessa.
 Rumour has it, the merchant had carried the bronze parts away with 900 camels.
-However, this story may not be reflecting the historical facts because all evidences in references to the Colossus of Rhodes disappears long before the Arab invasion.
+However, this story may not be reflecting the historical facts because all evidence in references to the Colossus of Rhodes disappears long before the Arab invasion.

 Lighthouse of Alexandria